mitesh1612/blog/_posts/2021-08-11-how-to-design-fluent-api.md

 To be honest, my fascination with them was mostly because it looked cool and interesting to me, and to convert an existing class or code I've written to a 'fluent' styled API seemed interesting to me.
 So I'll skip writing about the practical benefits and pitfalls of creating such an API until after the tutorial.

-So learn on how to write a Fluent API, I thought, what better way than to create one yourself.
+I thought what better way to learn how to write a Fluent API than to create one yourself.
+So lets create a simple fluent API from scratch.

-So I'll walk through a (mostly) toy problem, and show you two ways to create a Fluent API, a simple way and a more better way to create a Fluent API.
+I'll walk through a (mostly) toy problem, and show you two ways to create a Fluent API, a simple way and a more better way to create a Fluent API.

 ## The (toy) Problem